 - a.
 Re-use brownfield land and/or conversion of existing buildings, where appropriate; - b.
 Are of a high standard of design in accordance with Policies WG8 and WG9 (where relevant) and makes a positive contribution to the surrounding environment and landscape; - c.
 Do not diminish heritage assets or their settings; - d.
 Do not lead to the loss of existing community facilities, or green space; - e.
 Are not at significant risk of flooding and they can demonstrate they will not increase the risk of flooding elsewhere; - f.
-Are located close to existing highways and do not have an unacceptable impact on traffic; and - g.
-Would not have an adverse effect on neighbouring residential amenity by way of noise or nuisance.
+Are located close to existing highways and do not give rise to a significant increase in traffic, particularly on minor roads; - g.
+Would not have an adverse effect on neighbouring residential amenity by way of noise or nuisance or water, air, soil and light pollution; and - h.
+Are of a small-scale and are compatible with the rural character of the Parishes.